 "Blood Diamond" (2006)

-This would be another major year for DiCaprio, as he earned his third Oscar nomination for donning a thick South African accent in “Blood Diamond," playing a diamond smuggler in Edward Zwick's action-thriller.
-While it was a strong anti-hero performance, DiCaprio's third straight Oscar loss suggested he might've fared better with a nomination for Scorsese's Best Picture winner "The Departed."
+2006 would be another major year for DiCaprio, as he earned his third Oscar nomination for donning a thick South African accent in “Blood Diamond," playing a diamond smuggler in Edward Zwick's action-thriller.
+While it was a strong anti-hero performance, DiCaprio's third straight Oscar loss suggested he might've fared better with a nomination for "The Departed."

 "Revolutionary Road" (2008)

 were reunited in “Revolutionary Road,” Sam Mendes' suburban drama about a 1950s couple struggling with their mundane lifestyle.
 Though he won the Golden Globe for Best Actor in a Drama, the Academy snubbed him for a nomination.

 This would be another big year for DiCaprio in which his characters grew more tormented as they grappled with reality.
 In Scorsese's "Shutter Island," he plays a U.S. Marshal investigating a psychiatric facility, only to doubt his own sanity.

 Also in 2010, DiCaprio had the biggest box office opening of his career when he starred in Christopher Nolan's mind-bending thriller "Inception."
 DiCaprio was a natural as a master thief who used dreams as a way to stage the ultimate heist, all as he battles his own mental demons.

 DiCaprio teamed with another legendary director in Clint Eastwood for a biopic on the life of FBI Director J. Edgar Hoover.
 DiCaprio donned another accent and heavy makeup to portray Hoover across 50 years of his life.